ayush19353/githubAutomationAnalysis/README.md

-# Github-Automated-Analysis
+#Title: GitHub Automated Analysis Setup

 Programming Language: Python

+Development Environment: VS Code

+To analyze GitHub repositories automatically, we utilize a Python-based program called "GitHub-Automated-Analysis".
+The following steps will guide you through the setup process:

+API Key Setup:

+Obtain an API key from OpenAI.
+Open the api.py file and insert the API key.
+Environment Preparation:

+Ensure that you have VS Code installed.
-Technologie: VS Code
+Install Streamlit within your VS Code environment.

-For viewing the web page on the local server is "Streamlit".

-First you have to setup a APIkey for the GPT.
-You can find API key from OpenAI. setup a Key in api.py file.

-Then Come to other File there are no changes in the other file and install Streamlit in VScode.

-Finally while running the file you have to run the command"Streamlit run app.py" after sucessfully running the file you will get a pop window up on the chrome so you can provide your Github Users Repository URl For Example:"https://github.com/orgs/InQuest/repositories" you will get to se which is the technicall repositories link  and explation and you can see the memory like Title history and script history
+Running the Program:

+Execute the command "Streamlit run app.py" to run the analysis program.
+Once the program starts successfully, a pop-up window will appear in your Chrome browser.
+Repository Analysis:

+In the pop-up window, enter the URL of your GitHub user repository (e.g., "https://github.com/ayush19353?tab=repositories").
+Explore the provided information, including links to technically related repositories, explanations, and details such as title history and script history.
+By following these steps, you will be able to set up and run the GitHub-Automated-Analysis program, enabling you to analyze and gain insights from your GitHub repositories effortlessly.